 - b.
 Is the closed loop system input-output stable? - c.
-Estimate the L_2 -gain of the closed-loop system. - 2.4 In Figure 2.1 a feedback system is illustrated. - a.
-Determine the transfer function from disturbances v to the output y.
+Use Matlab to plot the Bode diagram of the closed loop system and use that to estimate the $L_2$ -gain of the system. - 2.4 In Figure 2.1 a feedback system is illustrated. - a.
+Determine the transfer function from disturbances v to the controlled output z.
 This important function, called the sensitivity function, is denoted by S(s).
 (Note: v is sometimes called process noise but in some literature also output load disturbance).

-Also determine the transfer function from reference r to output y.
+Also determine the transfer function from reference r to output z.
 This function, equally important, is called the complementary sensitivity function, and is denoted by T(s).

-What is the transfer function from measurement noise n to output y, expressed in S and T?
+What is the transfer function from measurement noise n to output z, expressed in S and T?